ISSUIUC/ISS-PCB/CONTRIBUTING.md

 2. ### **Merge Often**

    - Merge your work into the Project_Dev branch with a pull request.
-Do this after every work session you contribute even if you don't fully finish your ticket.
-This allows for new ticket branches to have your work, and current ticket branches to rebase with your work.
+This allows for new ticket branches to have your work, and current ticket branches to rebase with your work. **If your work is incomplete create a draft pull request to still receive feedback.**

 3. ### **Rebase Often**